Chapter 49 : Finding the Future

 Harry paused a moment before letting his feelings go, “I learned what it means to be a wizard here.
 Hogwarts was my first real home.
 I made my first and closest friends here; we're family now.
 I was prepared for war, mortal peril, anxiety and fear by you, a wizard no one will ever forget.
 I learned that a man I hated was one of the bravest men I'll ever know.
 I fought with people who were brave and selfless.
 Ginny and I started our life together here, we. . . we. . .”

-When Harry hesitated Ginny explained, “We're sentimental about it Professor.”
+When Harry hesitated, Ginny explained, “We're sentimental about it Professor.”
 Ron and Hermione joined them and Ginny continued, “When we left last year it was hard to believe that we were alive much less that we were together.”

 “So, this year gave us time to be ourselves again.
 Hogwarts gave us our ambitions and our futures back,” concluded Hermione.

 Even as a portrait Dumbledore's brilliantly blue eyes seemed to look inward, beyond the surface to the soul.
 He looked at each, “It's my privilege to know you.
 Keep the owls coming and let us know your news.
-Visit when you can”
+Visit when you can.”

 Their respects to all paid, they accompanied Professor McGonagall to the fire.
 She reached a ceramic pot of Floo Powder from the mantle and held it for them.

-“And a fighter to admire,” added Harry.
+“And a fighter to admire,” Harry bowed deeply from his waist.

 Four “The Burrow” and four green flashes later, Minerva and Molly returned to the group.

-Arthur asked, “Redoing The Burrow?”
+Arthur smiled in response, “Redoing The Burrow?”

-This pleased their family, teachers and friends.
 Bill looked at Minerva and they shared the memory of when they had last agreed, “It's hard to resist a love story.”

 Molly took her husband's hand and said, “You know Arthur, they'll be spending a lot of time in their rooms for the next few days and ah, well, we've been non-stop since before the war.
 We could use a holiday.
 You know, early to bed, sleep in, meals with the kids, they won't be around much longer.”

-Arthur grinned as he replied, “Is that an invitation?”
+Arthur grinned, “Is that an invitation?”